itsays-zqc/my-website/docs/examples/MOD/index.md

 ##### 2.3.6 Add Mesh

-​	When specifying meshes, a balance must be struck between accuracy and numerical efficiency.
+​	When specifying meshes, a balance should be struck between accuracy and numerical efficiency.
+The accuracy, convergence, and program memory of the subsequent computation are all affected by the quality and size of the elements in the mesh, making mesh partitioning crucial in this module.
 Achieving accuracy requires a fine mesh that can resolve all significant features of the solution, while numerical efficiency requires a coarse mesh that minimizes the total number of grid points.

 ​	Due to the relatively simple structure of this modulator, a rough initial mesh can be established for electrical and optical simulation of the entire device.
 In order to obtain more accurate calculation results and better convergence, the `emesh`  module is employed to refine the mesh of the regions with significant electrical characteristics.